 Affordable and convenient printing and production services are offered to the university community and the public.
 Printing Services offers competitive pricing on business cards, presentation materials, posters, labels, envelopes, postcards, brochures and booklets.
 High-speed black-and-white digital copies, high-quality color copies, large-format printing and a range of bindery services are offered, and student graphic designers are on staff to create custom materials.
 Printing Services also manages the campuswide convenience copier program.
 The area is UW-Eau Claire's designated agency printing manager, ensuring that all off-campus printing is purchased in accordance with state law and policy.

 The central source of campus information, the Service Center plays a key role in university communication, acting as the switchboard for the campus and providing one-stop convenience for many essential services.
 The university's centralized ticket office, the Service Center works with organizations, academic departments and administrative offices to produce and sell tickets to campus events.
 The Service Center is a U.S. Postal Service Contract Postal Unit, and a UPS drop box is also available.
-Blugold Card holders may cash payroll, two-party and personal checks, and money orders are sold.
+Blugold Card holders may cash payroll, two-party and personal checks.
+Faxing, scanning and copying services are also available.